This post contains affiliate links.

 Instructions

-- Next, add the beef and pork, and with a wooden spoon begin to break up a bit.
+- Place a dutch oven on the stovetop over a little less than medium heat.
+Pour in the olive oil and allow it to heat up.
+Add the ground beef and pork, and with a wooden spoon begin to break up a bit.
 Allow this to cook for about 8 minutes until no longer pink.

-- To the empty dutch oven (except for a touch of grease)- add in the bell pepper, onions and salt.
+- Into the empty dutch oven, add the bell pepper, onions and salt.
 Stir together and allow vegetable to soften for about 3 to 4 minutes.
+Add the ground pork and beef mixture back into the dutch oven.
+Then, the garlic, spices and bay leaf.
+Stir and allow to cook for a few minutes.

-- Allow the chili to come to a low boil over medium heat, then turn heat down to low.
-Cover with the lid and cook for at least two hours, stirring every hour.
+- Lastly, pour in the chicken stock, and give it a good stir.
+Allow the chili to come to a low boil over medium heat, then turn the heat down to low.
+Cover with the lid and cook for two hours, stirring every hour.

 Notes

-My favorite toppings for chili are cornbread, of course.
+- My favorite toppings for chili are cornbread, of course.
 I also love to top with jalapeños, cheddar cheese and a small dollop of sour cream.

 - Prep Time: 15 minutes